A note on the normality assumption for Bayesian models of constraint in behavioral individual differences: Introduction

-One criticism of the Haaf \& Rouder (2017) method is the assumption that raw performance measures are drawn from a normal distribution.
+One criticism of the \citet{haaf2017} method is the assumption that raw performance measures are drawn from a normal distribution.
 This criticism is particularly salient when the primary measure is response time, as response times are well known to exhibit a distinct positive skew.
-While there are many methods for modeling response times using skewed distributions (i.e., ex-Gaussian, inverse Gaussian / Wald, etc.), the implementation of such distributions into the Haaf \& Rouder (2017) framework is quite difficult.
-One simple approach that might prove attractive is to assume that the observed response times follow a (shifted) lognormal distribution; then, the analyst may simply transform the observed response times by first shifting by a fixed amount (e.g., 200 milliseconds is a common recommendation) and then taking the (natural) logarithm.
-The resulting distribution of (log) response times is then approximately normal and may be ``fed into'' the Haaf \& Rouder (2017) method with little difficulty.
+While there are many methods for modeling response times using skewed distributions (i.e., ex-Gaussian, inverse Gaussian / Wald, etc.), the implementation of such distributions into the \citet{haaf2017} framework is quite difficult.
+Compared to a normal distribution, these distributions involve multiple parameters, and so it is not clear on which parameter the congruity effect should be applied.
+Further, the \citet{haaf2017} method is specifically built on an established computational framework built into the BayesFactor package in R, so deviating from this method would require the user to develop many new techniques from first principles.
+As an alternative, one simple approach that might prove attractive is to assume that the observed response times follow a (shifted) lognormal distribution; then, the analyst may simply transform the observed response times by first shifting by a fixed amount (e.g., 200 milliseconds is a common recommendation) and then taking the (natural) logarithm.
+The resulting distribution of (log) response times is then approximately normal and may be ``fed into'' the \citet{haaf2017} method with little difficulty.\\

-The purpose of this brief paper is to investigate this approach and to argue two points.
+The purpose of this brief paper is to investigate this approach and to argue two points:

-\begin{enumerate} \labelenumi{\arabic{enumi}.} \tightlist \item the inferences obtained from the shifted lognormal model are exactly the same as those obtained from the original model with the normality assumption; and \item interpreting the estimated model parameters from the shifted lognormal model is nontrivial and potentially inappropriate in the context of these cognitive tasks. \end{enumerate}
+\begin{enumerate} \item the inferences obtained from the shifted lognormal model are practically equivalent as those obtained from the original model with the normality assumption; and \item interpreting the estimated model parameters from the shifted lognormal model is nontrivial and potentially inappropriate in the context of these behavioral tasks. \end{enumerate}